 Arriving at Mullion Cove hotel

-Neither the scenery nor the weather were any less stunning when I finally arrived at Mullion Cove hotel, a welcome sight up a short but steep winding road, and I felt like imitating the cast of Poldark by striding along the dramatic cliff edge and looking moodily out to sea.
-(The cast including Aidan Turner and Eleanor Tomlinson used to stay at Mullion Cove during filming).
+Neither the scenery nor the weather were any less stunning when I finally arrived at Mullion Cove, a welcome sight up a short but steep winding road, and I felt like imitating the cast of Poldark by striding along the dramatic cliff edge and looking moodily out to sea.
+In fact, the cast including Aidan Turner and Eleanor Tomlinson used to stay at Mullion Cove during filming the popular TV series.

 Book Mullion Cove on Booking.com